Top 5 historic sites Croatia

 Photo:Saint James Cathedral in Sibenik

-The Cathedral of St. James in Sibenik represents one of the most important architectural achievements of a renaissance in Croatia.
+The Cathedral of St. James in Sibenik is one of Croatia's most important renaissance architectural achievements.
 It has been a UNESCO World Heritage Site since 2000.

 Sibenik Cathedral of Saint James with dome

-The Cathedral of St. James is an important historic site for Croatia because it is the first building in Europe built only from stone.
-It was built with special and advanced techniques of carving and stacking stone, without any bonding materials.
+It is an important historic site for Croatia and the first building in Europe built only from stone.
+This cathedral was built with special and advanced techniques of carving and stacking stone, without any bonding materials.

 Dome on Saint James Cathedral in Sibenik

-This imposing landmark was built in the 15th and 16th centuries, The construction itself lasted for 104 years.
-The entire community was contributing to its construction, especially many domestic builders and artisans.
+The construction of this imposing landmark lasted for 104 years, starting in the 15th century.
+The entire community contributed, especially many domestic builders and artisans.
 The biggest merits go to Georgius Dalmaticus.

-The cathedral was built as a three-nave basilica with a 32-meter high dome.
-Its dome is the most recognized symbol of Sibenik city.
+The cathedral was built as a 3-nave basilica with a 32-meter-high dome.
+Its dome is the most recognized symbol of Sibenik.

 Stone ornaments decorate its interior, as well as the stone facade.
-The northern outer wall is decorated with a series of 74 sculptures of human heads carved out of stone.
+The northern outer wall is decorated with 74 sculptures of human heads carved out of stone.
 These stone heads represent realistic portraits of unknown men, women, and children.

 Stone sculptured heads as ornaments on Sibenik Cathedral

 It lies on the Adriatic coast in the heart of Dalmatia.
-Along with sightseeing of the Cathedral of St. James, here you can enjoy pleasant walks through the historic old town You can visit one of the 4 fortresses of Sibenik or all of them.
+Along with seeing the Cathedral, you can enjoy pleasant walks in the old town, or visit one (or all) of the 4 fortresses.
 Moreover, in Sibenik, you can eat in a Michelin-starred restaurant featuring a scenic view of this striking cathedral.

 Sibenik Cathedral